Coronavirus and support for deaf children – information for professionalsPublished Date: 04 Jun 2020

-We advise against using WhatsApp but, if using WhatsApp, professionals will need to consider how to mitigate such risks and whether alternative means of keeping in touch with families should be used.
-Specific issues to take into account when using with deaf children and young people:
+We advise against using WhatsApp, but if they are using it, professionals will need to consider how to mitigate such risks and whether alternative means of keeping in touch with families should be used.
+Specific issues to take into account when using WhatsApp with deaf children and young people include:

 - You must have consent to contact the family in this way.
-As above, we advise against using WhatsApp as a means to contact families and deaf young people, but if you are doing so you must have the adult’s consent and/or parental consent for any under 18 year old to do this, as well as your manager’s and organisation explicit and written consent to do so.
+As above, we advise against using WhatsApp as a means to contact families and deaf young people, but if you are doing so you must have the adult’s consent and/or parental consent for any under 18-year-old to do this, as well as your manager’s and organisation’s explicit and written consent to do so.

-In light of the above, you should consider alternatives (such as using private/closed Facebook groups) for conversations with families in line with the policy and procedures for your setting or service.
+In light of the above, you should consider alternatives (such as private/closed Facebook groups) for conversations with families in line with the policy and procedures of your setting or service.

 Keeping yourself safe